SpikePoint: An Efficient Point-based Spiking Neural Network for Event Cameras Action Recognition: Introduction

-In this paper, we introduce SpikePoint, an end-to-end framework harnessing SNN for the effective and efficient processing of event data in vision-based tasks.
+In this paper, we introduce SpikePoint, the first point-based Spiking Neural Network for effectively and efficiently processing event data in vision-based tasks.
 Our contributions are as follows: First, we combine event-based vision tasks with SNN by treating the input as Point Clouds rather than stacked event frames to preserve the fine-grained temporal feature and retain the sparsity of raw events.
-Second, unlike ANN counterparts with a multi-stage hierarchical structure, we design a singular-stage feature extractor structure to harmoniously extract local and global features.
+Second, unlike ANN counterparts with a multi-stage hierarchical structure, we design a singular-stage structure harnessing SNN to effectively extract local and global features.
 This lightweight design achieves effective performance through the back-propagation training method.
-Lastly, we introduce a pioneering encoding approach to address relative position data containing negative values.
+Lastly, we introduce a pioneering encoding approach to address relative position data containing negative values within the point cloud.
 This scheme maintains symmetry between positive and negative values, optimizing information representation.
-We evaluate SpikePoint on diverse event-based action recognition datasets of varying scales, achieving SOTA results on Daily DVS \citep{liu2021event}, DVS ACTION \citep{miao2019neuromorphic}, and HMDB51-DVS \citep{bi2020graph} datasets, surpassing even traditional ANNs.
-Additionally, we attain the SNN's SOTA on the DVS128 Gesture dataset \citep{amir2017low}.
+We evaluate SpikePoint on diverse event-based action recognition datasets of varying scales, achieving SOTA results on Daily DVS \citep{liu2021event}, DVS ACTION \citep{miao2019neuromorphic}, HMDB51-DVS datasets, surpassing even traditional ANNs.
+Additionally, we attain the SNN's SOTA on the DVS128 Gesture \citep{amir2017low} and UCF101-DVS dataset \citep{bi2020graph}.
 Notably, our evaluation encompasses an assessment of network power consumption.
-In comparison to both SNNs and ANNs with competitive accuracy, our framework consistently exhibits exceptional energy efficiency, both in dynamic and static power consumption, reaffirming the unequivocal superiority of our network.
+Compared to both SNNs and ANNs with competitive accuracy, our framework consistently exhibits exceptional energy efficiency, both in dynamic and static power consumption, reaffirming the unequivocal superiority of our network.